What's Your Community Manager Done For You Lately? More Than You Think

 In just a handful of years, the perception of community managers has greatly evolved: from the idea of people who sat around chatting on social media all day, offering little organizational value to executives of tomorrow, removing the barriers between the organization and its partners or customers.

-They manage relationships, change behaviors, create value, Happe said.
+They manage relationships, change behaviors and create value, Happe said.

 CMAD & The Art of Community Management